 What Happens if You Consume Too Much Cannabis?

-Be careful not to rush to judgement here.
+Be careful not to rush to judgment here.
 Consuming too much cannabis is not the same as overdosing.
-The difference may seem subtle, but it is important to any reasonable discussion.
+The difference may seem subtle, but it is essential to any reasonable discussion.

-An “overdose” is fatal or near fatal, and those risks with the consumption of alcohol, opioids, cocaine, and heroin.
+An “overdose” is fatal or near fatal, and those risks are associated with the consumption of alcohol, opioids, cocaine, and heroin.
 These influences can radically affect your health and cause addiction.

 Cannabis doesn’t do that.
-It may lead to Cannabis User Dependency (CUD) in people prone to dependency, an important distinction from addiction.
+It may lead to Cannabis User Dependency (CUD) in people prone to dependency, an essential distinction from addiction.
 And, too many people will abuse anything pleasurable.

 ConsumeResponsibly advises, “Fortunately, marijuana is virtually non-toxic to healthy human cells and organs, so you do not need to worry about dying purely from a marijuana overdose.
 But that doesn’t mean you shouldn’t worry about overdoing it.
 Consuming too much marijuana in one sitting can be a very unpleasant experience, and it can happen with any type of marijuana product if you’re not careful.”